tysoncung/tysoncung/README.md

 - 🎯 Building enterprise-grade cloud solutions on AWS and Azure
 - 🔍 Exploring AI/ML integration in DevOps workflows
 - 🛠️ Developing automation tools for security compliance
-- 📖 Contributing to open-source security and DevOps projects
+- 📖 Contributing to open-source security, DevOps, and AWS CDK projects

 ## 📫 Connect With Me